 Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs, a public hot spring with incredible mountain views!

 One of the things I love most about the Banff Hot Springs is how accessible they are for everyone.
-Easy to get to and affordable.
-At only $8.30 CAD per adult and $24.50 for a family, even those on a tight budget can enjoy this little piece of paradise.
+The hot springs are easy to get to and very affordable.
+At only $8.30 CAD per adult and $24.50 for a family, even those on a tight budget can enjoy one of the best Banff attractions.

 These hot springs can get very busy though.
-If you want to visit with fewer people, I recommend going later on in the evening when all the tour groups have left.
-The Hot Springs are open until 10 pm (11 pm during the summer) so the later you go the less people will be there!
+If you want to visit with fewer people, I recommend going later on in the evening when all of the tour groups have left.
+The Banff Hot Springs are open until 10 pm (11 pm during the summer), the later you go the fewer people will be there!

-The Bow River is a beautiful river.
+The Bow River is a beautiful river that runs through the heart of Banff.
 Turquoise in color, it is nothing short of picture-perfect.

-A short 1.5km scenic walk from town (or drive) you’ll come to a viewpoint on the river’s edge.
-Here, not only will you see the river, but also a small waterfall!
+A short 1.5km scenic walk from Banff town (or drive) you’ll come to the Bow Falls viewpoint on the river’s edge.
+Here, not only will you see the river, but also the Bow River Waterfall!

-The Buffalo Nations Museum is located just across the Bow River bridge in Banff.
-It is all about the First Nations in the area and features tons of artifacts, information, and life-sized displays.
+Buffalo Nations Museum is located just across the Bow River Bridge in Banff.

 5. Cave and Basin National Historic Site

-This is another great thing to do in Banff if it is raining or very cold.
-The Cave and Basin Historic Site is a place where you can see some historic hot springs that are home to a rare species of snail.
+Another great place to visit in Banff is Cave and Basin Historic Site.
+Here you can see some historic hot springs that are home to a rare species of snail.

 Banff isn’t just a lively town in the daylight.
 When the sun goes down the bars and clubs come alive.